The 19 Best Online Bachelor’s in Public Relations Programs

 Students complete 40 hours of specialized instruction in their major as part of the 120-hour undergraduate degree plan.
 In addition, all students must submit a portfolio of their work prior to graduation.

 Texas State uses the TRACS learning management platform for online course delivery, allowing for online class discussions, tests and quizzes, and convenient access to course materials.
 Distance students may access library resources, such as research databases and reference assistance.
 Students may also receive books by mail or borrow from participating Texas libraries.
 Unless otherwise required, all online classes allow students to participate according to their schedule.
-Texas State University is regionally accredited by the Southern Association of Colleges and Schools.

 Franklin University, a private university in Columbus, Ohio, designed its bachelor’s degree in public relations with the needs of working students in mind.
 Professionals bring their expertise to students with hands-on, practical experience.
 The 124-credit undergraduate degree models the Public Relations Society of America standards, with 48 hours in the professional core curriculum required.
 Classes include writing, verbal communication, marketing, and theories of work motivation.
 Students learn how to work with clients, develop internal communication processes, plan special events, and utilize digital communications and social media campaigns.
 The public relations capstone allows teams of students to complete an integrated communications plan for a client using written and digital products.